A minus sign that used to annoy me but now I know why it is there: Matching the two constructions

 \begin{Theorem} (see \cite[Theorem 4.19]{Ohtsuki}) Fix a framed link $L$.
 Then $\cF_{Q_s}(L)$ is independent of the choice of directing of $L$.
 Furthermore, $\cF_{Q_s}(L)= (-1)^{w(L)+\# L} K(L),$ where $w(L)$ is the writhe of $L$ and $\# L$ is the number of components of $L$. \end{Theorem}

-\begin{Comment} Theorem \ref{with_m} is not hard to prove using Corollary \ref{get_rid} below and the observation that $\cF_{Q_s}(L)/\cF_{Q_t}(L)$ is an isotopy invariant that cannot tell the difference between overcrossings and undercrossings, and hence can only depend on the number of components of $L$ and the writhe of each component mod 2 (see also \cite[Proposition 5.22]{half_twist}).
-Note that $w(L)$ mod $2$ does not depend on the directing of $L$. \end{Comment}

 The $(-1)^{w(L)+\# L}$ in Theorem \ref{with_m} is the sign referred to in the title of these notes.
-It is certainly explicitly defined, so in some sense it is not a problem; just an annoyance.
-Section \ref{matching} develops one way to get rid of this sign by using $Q_t$ in place of $Q_s$, although in some sense this just moves the annoyance into the definition of the ribbon element.
-The real justification for using $Q_t$ is not so much that it explains the sign, but that it makes Theorem \ref{Fundir} functorial.
+It is certainly explicitly defined, so it is not really a problem; just an annoyance.
+We now show that, by using $Q_t$ in place of $Q_s$, we can get rid of this sign (although in some sense this just moves the annoyance into the definition of the ribbon element).